 Enterprise Ireland is an Irish Government agency which is responsible for the development of Irish industry.
 It provides advice and financial support to High Potential Start-Up (HPSU) businesses.
 You can find information about starting a business in Ireland on its website.

-City and County Enterprise Boards and local development companies provide supports such as advice and grants to local businesses (10 or fewer employees) that are starting up or developing - see 'Where to apply' below.
-You can find information about their seminars and start your own business courses as well as mentoring and financial supports on enterpriseboards.ie.
+Local Enterprise Offices provide supports such as advice and grants to local businesses (10 or fewer employees) that are starting up or in development.
+You can find information about their training programmes and start your own business courses as well as mentoring and financial supports on localenterprise.ie.

 To apply for the Immigrant Investor Programme you complete the investor application form (pdf) and pay a non-refundable application fee of €750.